Soya-Onishi/libToolingSegmentationFault/README.md

 The problem is segmentation fault is occured inside of libTooling binary, `clang::dif::SyntaxTree::Impl::getDeclValue`, and it may be from object calling virtual method has NULL vtable pointer.

+Problem program is `src/DiffBinOpsExtractor/main.cpp` and libraries `main.cpp` depend on

 ## How to build and run

 ### Prerequisite